 Private Equity Ownership

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.
-Be aware that Royal Mail is showing 2 warning signs in our investment analysis , and 1 of those shouldn't be ignored) we think you should know about.
+Take risks for example - Franchise Group has 3 warning signs (and 1 which shouldn't be ignored) we think you should know about.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.